Mating quadratic maps with the modular group III: The modular Mandelbrot set: The surgery

 \section{The surgery}

-In this Section we develop a surgery construction which will turn members of $\F_a$ with $a$ in an open subset $\mathring K$ of a certain parameter lune $\mathcal{L}_{\theta}$ into members of $Per_1(1)$, uniformly with the parameter.
+In this Section we develop a surgery construction which, for $a$ in a certain open subset $\mathring K$ of parameter space, will convert the correspondence $\F_a$ into a rational map in $Per_1(1)$, uniformly with respect to the parameter $a$.
 This construction is at the heart of our definition of the map $\chi:\m \to \mathcal{M}_1$ (see section \ref{reviewsurgery}), and of its extension to $\mathring K \setminus \m$ (see \ref{extension}).
-The correspondence to be subjected to surgery will be the restriction of $\F_a$ to a certain {\it dynamical lune} $V_a$, rather than its restrictions to rather more general domains as described in \cite{BL1}.
-As $V_a$ will play a major part in the following parts of this paper, we now introduce this set formally.\\